-116 E Street PO Box 37 Westley, CA 95387 209/894-3091 Fax 209/894-3383 wsidoffice@weststanislausid.org
+116 E Street PO Box 37 Westley, CA 95387

+209/894-3091 Fax 209/894-3383 wsidoffice@weststanislausid.org

-March 11, 2021
+March 24, 2022

-Subject: Summary of water conservation efforts by West Stanislaus Irrigation District.
+Subject: Summary of Water Conservation Efforts by West Stanislaus Irrigation District.

-West Stanislaus Irrigation District (WSID) has performed a variety of water conservation efforts over the years.
+West Stanislaus Irrigation District (WSID) has completed a variety of water conservation projects over the years.
 The majority of the effort focused on Main Canal SCADA and automation and best management practices on the farm level.
 The following is a list of conservation efforts WSID continues to either directly implement or promote to its customers:

 Normally WSID provides growers with information on opportunities for irrigation system evaluations performed by the Irrigation and Training Research Center.
 This was not provided during the reporting year due to COVID-19.
-There may be an opportunity during the 2021 to have evaluation performed depending on the pandemic restrictions.
+There may be an opportunity during the 2022 to have evaluation performed depending on the pandemic restrictions.

-Throughout the year, there were numerous outreach activity to growers by the Westside San Joaquin River Watershed Coalition to educate growers on potential best management practices growers could implement to eliminate pesticide and sediment discharge from the farm.
+Throughout the year, there were numerous outreach activities to growers by the Westside San Joaquin River Watershed Coalition to educate growers on potential best management practices growers could implement to eliminate pesticide and sediment discharge from the farm.

 Since 2009, WSID has been investigating and implementing water and energy conservation projects.
 These projects were phased starting in 2010 with the majority of the projects complete and ready for operation in 2013 and 2014.
 A significant portion of conservation projects included automation of the Main Canal.
-Efforts were expended integrating SCADA/automation into all six of the District's pumping plants.
+Efforts were expended integrating SCADA/automation into four District pumping plants.
 This effort greatly improved accurate and reliable water supply service to District customers by automatically maintaining a constant water surface elevation over a wide range of demand.
 In 2012, the headworks of two laterals were automated which proved to provide increased reliable water service to growers and reduce operational spill from the end of laterals.
 Since it was a success at these two sites, headworks at the remaining laterals were automated in 2013.
 As part of the lateral headworks automation, flow measurement improvements were made at all sites.
+All automation sensors were original sensors until 2021.
+During 2021, the district began replacing all pressure transducers as the original sensors exceeded their useful life.
+Moving into 2022, WSID will continue replacing water level sensors and radial gate position sensors.

-In 2018, the District began upgrading its electrical system in two of its pumps stations to replace old motor controller, and rebuilding pump motors and that effort continued into 2020.
-This project will help minimize unexpected outages and will improve water efficiency by maintaining deliveries without the loss of water in its distribution facilities due to power failure and the need to pump more water to fill facilities.
+In 2018, WSID began upgrading its electrical system in two of its pumps stations to replace old motor controller, and rebuilding pump motors and that effort continued into 2021 and will extend into 2024.
+This project minimizes unexpected outages and improves water efficiency by maintaining deliveries without the loss of water in its distribution facilities due to power failure and the need to pump more water to fill facilities.
 The overall benefit of this project was improvement of operational efficiency calculated using total water delivered compared to total water diverted.
-Operational efficiency was improved from 79.9% in 2009 compared to 85% in 2020.
+Operational efficiency was improved from 79.9% in 2009 compared to 85% in 2021.
 2009 was used as the baseline because implementation of this project was phased starting in 2010.
-Implementation of these projects resulted in water conservation in the amount of 5,735 AF in 2020.
+Implementation of these projects resulted in documented water conservation in the amount of 5,341 AF in 2021.
 Additional conservation will be seen in future years as refinements are made to control algorithms thereby improving automation operation.